Kabhi Kabhie Ittefaq Sey

 Kabhi Kabhie Ittefaq Sey is an Indian drama television series that premiered on 3 January 2022.
 It was aired on StarPlus and is digitally available on Disney+ Hotstar.
 It stars Yesha Rughani and Manan Joshi.
 It is a loose Hindi adaptation of Star Jalsha's Khorkuto.
 The series went off-air on 20 August 2022.
 It was replaced by Rajjo in its timeslot.

 Premise

-Riddhima "Gungun" Bhatnagar lives with her father, Riddhesh and her aunt, Garima, so she does not know the joy of living in a big family like Anubhav "Anu" Kulshreshth.
-Anu and Gungun have opposite personalities; but fate still wants them to complete the love that they are lacking in their lives.
+Female protagonist Riddhima "Gungun" Bhatnagar lives with her father, Riddhesh and her aunt, Garima, and so she is not aware of the positives and negatives that come with living within a large family, such as the family of male main protagonist Anubhav "Anu" Kulshreshth.
+Anu and Gungun have opposite personalities; but fate still brings them together, ostensibly to complete the romantic love that is absent from their lives.